National Association of Realtors

 The National Association of Realtors (NAR) is an American trade association for those who work in the real estate industry.
-It has over 1.4 million members, making it one of the biggest trade associations in the USA including NAR's institutes, societies, and councils, involved in all aspects of the residential and commercial real estate industries.
-The organization holds a U.S. trademark over the term "realtor", limiting the use of the term to its members.
+As of December 2023, it had over 1.5 million members, making it the largest trade association in the United States including NAR's institutes, societies, and councils, involved in all aspects of the residential and commercial real estate industries.
+The organization holds a U.S. trademark on the term "Realtor".
 NAR also functions as a self-regulatory organization for real estate brokerage.
 The organization is headquartered in Chicago.

 Overview

 The National Association of Realtors was founded on May 12, 1908 as the National Association of Real Estate Exchanges in Chicago, Illinois.
-In 1916, the National Association of Real Estate Exchanges changed its name to The National Association of Real Estate Boards.
+In 1916, it changed its name to The National Association of Real Estate Boards (NAREB).
 The current name was adopted in 1972.

-NAR's members are residential and commercial real estate brokers, real estate salespeople, immovable property managers, appraisers, counselors, and others engaged in all aspects of the real estate (immovable property) industry, where a state license to practice is required.
+NAR's members are residential and commercial real estate brokers, real estate salespeople, property managers, appraisers, counselors, and others engaged in all aspects of the real estate (immovable property) industry, where a state license to practice is required.
 Members belong to one or more of some 1,600 local realtor boards or associations.
-They are pledged to a code of ethics and standards of practice, which were adopted in 1913.
+They are pledged to a code of ethics and standards of practice, a version of which was first adopted in 1913.

-The National Association of Realtors is also a member of The Real Estate Roundtable, a lobbying group in Washington, D.C.